 3. Target employers who want to hire you.

-Once you have mastered the search process, you should identify employers interested in hiring students with your background.
-At Carlson, Chevalier said, experts on employer relations travel the world visiting companies.
+Once you have mastered the search process, you should identify employers who might be interested in hiring students with your background.
+At Carlson, Chevalier said, experts in employer relations travel the world visiting companies.
 The idea is to strengthen existing relationships or build new ones.
-The number of jobs accepted through on-campus recruiting jumped from 9 percent in 2010 to 24 percent in 2011, Chevalier said, adding that salaries have increased as well because companies in highly paid sectors, such as consulting and marketing, want to attract Carlson graduates.
+The number of jobs accepted through on-campus recruiting jumped from 9 percent in 2010 to 24 percent in 2011, Chevalier said, adding that salaries have increased as well because companies in sectors such as consulting and marketing want to attract Carlson graduates.

 4. Use an internship to get a full-time job.